plausible/docs/docs/excluding-pages.md

 | `/rule/*/*` | `/rule/<anything>/<anything>` - for example, `/rule/4/new/` or `/rule/10/edit`, but not `/rule` nor `/rule/10/new/save` |
 | `/wp/**` | `/wp<anything, even slashes>` - for example, `/wp/assets/subdirectory/another/image.png` or `/wp/admin`, and everything in between, but not `/page/wp`

-**Note**: This exclusion method currently does not support filtering out specific page [hashes](hash-based-routing.md), but may in the future.
+This exclusion method currently does not support filtering out specific page [hashes](hash-based-routing.md), but may in the future.

 ## Return to your website to ensure it works

 You can test your page-specific filter by:

-* Visiting a page of your website, and ensuring views for it don't reach your Plausible dashboard.
+* Visiting a page of your website that you excluded, and ensuring views for it don't reach your Plausible dashboard.

-* Alternatively, after loading a page, you can check the browser console (Ctrl+Shift+K on Firefox or F12 then click the "Console" tab on most browsers).
-If you've entered your pages correctly and are on a excluded page, you should see a message saying "Ignoring event in exclusion".
-You may need to ensure the "Warnings" filter - in the top right in Firefox, and top-center under a dropdown in Chrome - is enabled before this message is visible.
+* Alternatively, after loading a page, you can check the browser console (press F12 on Firefox or Chrome and then click the "Console" tab).
+If you've entered your pages correctly and are on the excluded page, you should see a message saying "Ignoring event in exclusion".
+You may need to ensure the "Warnings" filter (in the top right in Firefox, and top-center under a dropdown in Chrome) is enabled before this message is visible.